Pran (actor): Legacy

-Pran had a six-decade career in Hindi cinema and is one of the most celebrated actors of the industry.
-His acting is said to have been effective enough to desist people naming their children "Pran" because of his negative roles, while the industry had started calling him "Pran Sahab".
+Pran had a six-decade career in Hindi cinema and is one of the most celebrated actors in the industry.
+His acting is said to have been effective enough to desist people from naming their children "Pran" because of his negative roles, while the industry had started calling him "Pran Sahab".
 His favourite line "Barkhurdaar" became immensely popular.
+In fact he was paid more than most male leads of his time, often most people would go to watch movies to only watch Pran.

 In 2000, Bunny Reuben, a film journalist, authored a biography on Pran, titled "...and Pran".
-The name of this book arises from the fact that in majority of Pran's movies, his name was credited in the last after all the other actors, "....and Pran".
+The name of this book arises from the fact that in the majority of Pran's movies, his name was credited in the last after all the other actors, "....and Pran".
 His biography, "...and Pran", was a tribute to about 250 of his 350 movies that had his name at the end of the credits, usually with the words "...and Pran" and sometimes "...above all, Pran".

-In 2012, he gave his hand print for "Legend's Walk", a waterfront promenade in Bandra.
+In 2012, he gave his handprint for "Legend's Walk", a waterfront promenade in Bandra.
+In 2022, Pran was placed in Outlook India's "75 Best Bollywood Actors" list.

 Filmography

 Awards and honours

 Pran has been honoured with awards for his portrayal of negative characters.
 He has received three Filmfare Awards in the Best Supporting Actor category for Upkar, Aansoo Ban Gaye Phool and Be-Imaan.
 However, in 1973 when he was awarded for his role of constable Ram Singh in Be-Imaan, he refused to accept the award stating that the Filmfare Award for Best Music Director should have gone to Ghulam Mohammed for Pakeezah and not to the musical duo Shankar Jaikishan for Be-imaan.
-He was awarded with three Bengal Film Journalists' Association Awards for his supporting roles.
+He was awarded three Bengal Film Journalists' Association Awards for his supporting roles.

 For his vast contributions to Indian cinema, Pran has been honoured with Lifetime Achievement awards, including those of Filmfare, Star Screen Awards and Zee Cine Awards.
 In 2001, the Government of India conferred the Padma Bhushan on him.
-In April 2013, he was announced to be the winner of the Dadasaheb Phalke Award, the most prestigious award of the Indian cinema, presented by the Government of India.
+In April 2013, he was announced to be the winner of the Dadasaheb Phalke Award, the most prestigious award of Indian cinema, presented by the Government of India.
 The award was presented to him at the 60th National Film Awards for his lifetime of work in the film industry.
 He could not attend the 60th National Film Awards in May 2013 where he was to be presented the Dadasaheb Phalke Award.
 Instead, Information and Broadcasting minister Manish Tewari presented the award at Pran's home in Mumbai.
 Celebrities congratulated him on this occasion with Amitabh Bachchan calling him "a large pillar of the Indian Film Industry" on Twitter.
 He was a contender of the award for the previous year with Manoj Kumar and Vyjayanthimala, but Soumitra Chatterjee was chosen as the awardee.